singularopticsgroup/BCAA_tutorial/index.md

 To operate, it requires a MATLAB R2023b or newer with an active Image Acquisition Toolbox and optional Add-ons that enable MATLAB – camera communication.

 The application is divided into two sections.
-The left section stands as an **Devic communication** one, allowing the user to see what kind of hologram is currently displayed at the DMD Screen, to load external data or control the external camera.
+The left section stands as an **Device communication** one, allowing the user to see what kind of hologram is currently displayed at the DMD Screen, to load external data or control the external camera.
 The right section is responsible for **Graphic User Interface** - the modification of hologram parameters as well as for operating the beam correction algorithms.

 <p align="center">
   <img src="/BCAA_tutorial/assets/images/BCAA_v2.png">